-To determine this position, ICESat-2's spacecraft bus and its computer programs on the ground are designed with strict specifications so scientists can know precisely where on the planet's surface the instrument is taking measurements.
+To determine this position, ICESat-2's spacecraft bus and its computer programs on the ground were designed with strict specifications so scientists can know precisely where on the planet's surface the instrument is taking measurements.

 The spacecraft has a GPS aboard and a very specific center-of-gravity knowledge, which allow the satellite to calculate its position in space to within 16 feet.
-Scientists will conduct ground calibration studies and analysis to refine the positioning even further.
+Scientists have conducted ground calibration studies and analysis to refine the positioning even further.
 Knowing the spacecraft's altitude is key, since the instrument measures the distance from itself to the ground; if ATLAS is higher or lower than expected, the Earth elevation measurements will be off.

 The ICESat-2 engineering team also connected the instrument itself with the mechanisms that control how the satellite is oriented in space (its attitude), which is unusual for satellites.
 In addition, parts of the spacecraft that ensure the satellite is flying in the proper orientation are built into the instrument itself.